stephen-curgan/create-awesome-websites-tools-techniques-pitfalls/README.md

 # Create a stunning, well performing and secure website

-  A truly stunning website means, somebody has got all  elements of interaction play out to engage a conversation with user behaviour to leave an intended perception irrespective of the medium/device used.
+  A truly stunning website means, somebody has got all  elements of interaction play out to engage a conversation with user behaviour, leaving the intended perception, irrespective of the medium/device used.

   Let me break this down.
 It's an attempt to provide a checklist of activities, tools, techniques, mechanics, tips and approach to make a stunning, secure and well performing website.